Here are some ways you can become better at mathematics.

 Many people are “traumatized” by poor math teachers in the early grades of school.
 Actually, to be honest, it has to be tough for even a great math teacher to breath life into early grade school math.
 When the curriculum calls for learning how to do arithmetic by hand, that’s pretty lame.
 People don’t usually do arithmetic by hand in the real world, certainly not long division.

 If you’re really interested in getting good with math, I suggest maybe starting with a college level pre-calculus book and teaching yourself.
 Try to find a book where the author treats you as the intelligent, independent person you are, not as someone who has to take a course for a degree requirement.
 As a general rule of thumb, any texts sold at an actual university bookstore, at this level, will be trash.
 Go to the library and try some older pre-calculus textbooks.
 If the library is doing its job, trash textbooks won’t be kept for so many years.
-If all else fails, go to some math forums (like Math Overflow) and ask for book recommendations, telling them you want to become good at math and not just pass a required course; give them specific details and they can help find a book perfect for you.
+If all else fails, go to some math forums and ask for book recommendations, telling them you want to become good at math and not just pass a required course; give them specific details and they can help find a book perfect for you.

 Contrary to public belief, math textbooks aren’t written in some dialect of Ancient Latin which can only be read by the priestly class of mathematicians.
 At least, not until grad school